Wasim27/wasocial-v2/README.md

 Implementation information not mentioned previously:
 * Laravel livewire was used to create the modals for uploading a profile photo, as well as editing and deleting posts.
 Functions include rendering the modal, tracking the post and making the relevant changes/updates.
 For editing the target post, a function was created to mount the posts body to the modal. <strong>See App\Http\Livewire</strong>

+* Success messages appear after doing a CRUD task.
+These only appear for 5 seconds.

 * Factories and seeders were used to create fake users, posts and likes.
 Fake likes can be viewed on the profile page of the default user.

 Default user details: